 Diane X. Burman serves as a Commissioner of the New York State Public Service Commission (Commission).
 The Commission regulates the state’s electric, gas, steam, telecommunications, and water utilities and oversees the cable industry.
 In addition, the Commission exercises jurisdiction over the siting of major gas and electric transmission facilities and is responsible for ensuring the safety of natural gas and liquid petroleum pipelines.
-Bipartisan by law since 1970, the Commission consists of up to five members, each appointed by the Governor and confirmed by the State Senate.
+The Commission consists of up to seven members, each appointed by the Governor and confirmed by the State Senate.
 Ms. Burman has been on the Commission since 2013.
 Her term expires Feb.
 1, 2024.

 Immediately prior to starting with the Commission, Ms. Burman was with the New York State Senate since 2009 having last served as the Chief Counsel to the New York State Senate Republican Conference.
 She served in this capacity under the Republican Majority Leader and then continued in this capacity under the Majority Coalition led by both the Republican Majority Leader and Independent Democratic Conference Majority Leader.
 In her capacity as the chief legislative legal officer for the New York State Senate, Ms. Burman was responsible for advising the Temporary President of the Senate and each member of the Republican Conference on every major legislative policy initiative confronting the State.
 Prior to her position with the Senate, she served as Special Counsel to the New York State Public Service Commission.